Angular Material 10/9 Tutorial: Build Navigation UI with Toolbar and Side Navigation Menu

 Conclusion

-In this tutorial, we’ve added Angular Material 10 to our application which will allow us to build a professional-grade UI for our apps.
-Next, we created a navigation UI with Material toolbar, sidenav, buttons and icons components.
-In the next tutorial, we'll build our table and form UI to create a CRUD interface for creating reading, updating and deleting items from or CRM REST API.
+In this tutorial, we added Angular Material to our angular 16 app, allowing us to create a professional-grade UI for our apps.
+Following that, we built a navigation UI using the Material toolbar, sidenav, buttons, and icons components.